 Keep these business rules in mind to get it right:

 - More than 5 years of business experience?
 Include only your degree, major, and college name.

 - New to the industry?
 Add extra details, like academic achievements, extracurriculars, coursework, and fields of study.

 - Completed university?
 Don’t include high school.

 - Didn’t finish university?
 Add high school below.

 Pro Tip: Relevant coursework for business owner resumes are determined by the job you’re seeking.
 Becoming a manager?
 List any business management courses you’ve taken.
 Heading into graphic design?
 That visual arts class is perfect here.

 5. Highlight Your Business Owner Resume Skills

-Show the employer you’re the boss at what you do by listing the best business owner skills:
+Show the employer you’re the boss at what you do by listing the best business owner skills on resume: